paucuesta9/paucuesta9/README.md

 ### Hi, I'm Pau from Barcelona! 👋

--  I’m currently working on STP Group as Junior Developer
+-  I’m currently working on STP Group as Software Developer
 -  I am studying a Master Degree in Cybersecurity at UPC
 -  Graduate in Computer Science, specialized in Software Engineering at FIB - UPC